harvard-dce/mh-opsworks/README.md

 and follow the prompts.

 Be sure to set up the "users" stanza with your desired SSH username, rights, and public key.
-Following the example set in Step 1, it'd be "jane".
+Following the example set in Step 1, it'd be "janesmith".

 It's easiest if your SSH user matches your default local unix username as the `stack:instances:ssh_to` rake task will work out of the box.